-A firm's performance may be measured in financial terms, such as sales growth and profitability (Croteau & Bergeron, 2001) or returns on sales, returns on investments, and profits (Hazen, Bradley, Bell, In, & Byrd, 2017).
+A firm's performance may be measured in financial terms, such as sales growth and profitability (Croteau & Bergeron, 2001) or returns on sales, returns on investments, and profits (Hazen et al., 2017).
 Zhu (2004) explored the links between e-commerce and performance by considering inventory turnover in addition to return on assets, reduction of costs, and increase in revenues.
 Schryen (2013) also considered stock market performance for IT valuation.
 Similarly, Ramirez, Melville, and Lawler (2010) regarded market value (i.e., value of total stocks) and production efficiency (i.e., value from products/services sold) as two measures of firm performance.
-IT valuation can also apply financial measures such as net present value, payback period, or discounted cash flow analysis (Bardhan, Bagchi, & Sougstad, 2004).
-Thus, performance refers to manifold numeric indicators of IT value but there is no consensus among academics regarding what kind of performance measure reflects IT value in the best manner.
-Research on IT value measurement becomes problematic if the concept of IT value is disputed (Brynjolfsson, & Yang, 1996).
+IT valuation can also apply financial measures such as net present value, payback period, or discounted cash flow analysis (Bardhan et al., 2004).
+Thus, performance refers to manifold numeric indicators of IT value, but there is no consensus among academics regarding what kind of performance measure reflects IT value in the best manner.
+Research on IT value measurement becomes problematic if the concept of IT value is disputed (Brynjolfsson & Yang, 1996).
 The conceptual inconsistencies of IT value explain the divergent means employed to evaluate the economic outcomes of IT investments (Schryen, 2013).

+Not only monetary performance indicators represent IT value but also non-monetary types of IT value concerning the organization.
 A few researchers have noted that numeric performance data (as presented in the previous paragraph) do not mirror all kinds of value that IT may provide.
-Kuiper, aspects) is not covered.
-For example, process improvements or supplier relationships are types of intangible IT value that are distributed over organizations (Chan, 2000).
-The value of information, knowledge, and usage rights are other examples of non-monetary value that are also not reflected in performance data (Lankhorst et al., 2013).
+Kuiper et al. (2011) found that most IT valuation approaches in practice are quantitative and founded on financial theories, while non-financial value (e.g., organizational aspects) is not covered.
+For example, process improvements or supplier relationships are types of IT value that are distributed over organizations (Chan, 2000).
+These cases of organizational value from IT can translate into monetary value but not directly.
+The value of information, knowledge, and usage rights are other examples of non-monetary value that are indirectly reflected in performance data (Lankhorst et al., 2013).
 In contrast, revenues directly affect performance data.
 They result from the monetary value in terms of the price paid by the customer.